Our Top Picks For Charging Your EV At Home!

 If you are like most of us, over the past many years you have simply paid your energy bills, without giving much thought to the computation of the invoice.
 However, with the increased awareness of energy consumption and costs, consumers have started to take more notice of electricity and gas tariffs, and the impact of the monthly energy bills on their household wallets.

 But it will not stop here.
-With the rapid increase in the profile of zero-emission electric cars and the inevitable migration to large scale EV adoption, energy consumption and costs will continue to remain high profile and centre stage in the family budget.
+With the rapid increase in the profile of zero-emission electric cars like the all-electric Tesla Model 3, and the inevitable migration to large-scale EV adoption, energy consumption and costs will continue to remain high profile and centre stage in the family budget.

 We strongly encourage incumbent electric car owners and potential EV owners to pay more attention to their monthly bills.
 We also recommend a focus on the following: